WinterAxis/ESV-MD-Bible/The_Bible_esv/2_Exodus/Exod_12.md

 All the people of Israel did just as the LORD commanded Moses and Aaron.

 ###### 51
-And on that very day the LORD brought the people of Israel out of the land of Egypt by their hosts. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And on that very day the LORD brought the people of Israel out of the land of Egypt by their hosts.

 ***